Playmobil: Collectibles, Themes & Figures

+The fastest selling Playmobil figurine is of Martin Luther.
+It was released to commemorate 500 year anniversary of Ninety-five Theses, which sparked the start of the Reformation.
+The first edition of 34,000 figurines sold out in three days.

+Sets also include famous vehicles like the Ferrari SF90 Stradale, Porsche 911, Volkswagen Type 1 & Type 2 that have stocked up the markets.

+Promo packs, containing select themes are also included.

+SpecialPlus figurines could also contain ones from special holidays, which will include the upcoming 2026 Winter Olympics.

 FunParks and FunStores

 There are a number of Playmobil amusement parks, called FunParks, that feature play areas and events themed around Playmobil toys.
 There are also FunStores within FunParks and, formerly, in other locations.
 FunStores are dedicated Playmobil shops that carry full lines of current Playmobil releases.